ds21h/Switch/README.md

 For descriptions of the supported services and messages see file MessageFormat.docx

+Version 3.1.0 - 30-01-2021
+- Small changes in order to use in Linux environment (FreeRTOS directory is freertos)
+- Temporary implementations of cJSON and setenv deleted because they are now properly supported by the SDK

 Version 3.1.0 - 04-05-2020
 - OTA available according to the copy-model
 	- Only one image is used